polterguy/phosphorusfive/plugins/p5.hyperlambda/README.md

 lambda2hyper:x:/-/*
 ```

-This means that if you convert Hyperlambda to p5.lambda, for then to convert it back to Hyperlambda, all comments, and additional spacing, is
+This means that if you convert Hyperlambda to lambda, for then to convert it back to Hyperlambda, all comments, and additional spacing, is
 lost during the translation.

 This is a conscious choice, for among other things, preserving bandwidth and CPU resources, when evaluating p5.lambda, and also transmitting
-p5.lambda over a network, etc. If you wish to keep comments and additional spacing, you will have to handle your Hyperlambda as Hyperlambda, and not
+lambda over a network, etc. If you wish to keep comments and additional spacing, you will have to handle your Hyperlambda as Hyperlambda, and not
-transform it to p5.lambda, for then to re-create its originating Hyperlambda again.
+transform it to lambda, for then to re-create its originating Hyperlambda again.

 For the record, Hyperlambda, yet again, is the name of the file format.
-This file format, describes p5.lambda.
-Think of Hyperlambda as XML, and p5.lambda
+This file format, describes lambda.
+Think of Hyperlambda as XML, and lambda
 as its DOM (Document Object Model).
-The DOM is the result of parsing XML. p5.lambda is the result of parsing Hyperlambda.
+The DOM is the result of parsing XML. lambda is the result of parsing Hyperlambda.

-The evaluation engine of Phosphorus Five, exclusively understands p5.lambda, and knows nothing about Hyperlambda in fact.
+The evaluation engine of Phosphorus Five, exclusively understands lambda, and knows nothing about Hyperlambda in fact.
 This project, is the only project,
 that in any ways, knows about the existence of Hyperlambda.
 If you wanted to, you could entirely change the underlaying file format of P5 to XML, by exchanging
 this project, with something that parses XML, through the same Active Events!
 BTW, don't do it!
-XML is not a good format for describing p5.lambda ...
+XML is not a good format for describing lambda objects!